 I’m a Futurist and a Humanist.
-I share solid foresights and practical wisdoms with my audiences, and focus on actionable observations about the next 7-10 years in science and technology, business and commerce, society and culture.
+I share foresights and practical wisdoms with my audience and my clients, and focus on actionable observations on the next 7-10 years in science and technology, business and commerce, society and culture.

 I can address a wide range of industries and sectors such as Technology, Artificial Intelligence (across all industries), Healthcare and Pharma, Banking and Insurance, Policy and Government, Learning and Education, Human Resources, Travel and Tourism, Transportation and Mobility.
 My 2019 core topics are listed below, while my other topics are here.
-Every topic can be customised for each engagement and for each specific occasion.
+Topics and examples are usually customised for each engagement and for each specific occasion.

 Sometimes it seems that technology is the only thing that will matter in the future.
 I beg to differ.
 Sure, data is the new oil and artificial intelligence maybe the new electricity, but this makes being human more important - not less.Details Watch Video

 If you believe 'digital transformation' is what it's all about, think again.
 I propose 9 other Megashifts that are the result of game-changing technological advances: Virtualisation, cognification, robotisation, automation, simulation...Details Watch Video